 The optic has a really sweet story from when we showed the glass prototypes to our family and our team.
 We always surround ourselves with our team at this stage of the process; it’s all teamwork because everyone has something to say and that influences us.

-So my Mum looked at it and said, “yes another glass line – so what’s so special about it?”
+My Mum looked at it and said, “What’s so special about yet another glass line?”
 And if my Mum would question it, I’m sure all the other Riedel consumers would question it.
 So we thought, what can we add to the collection to make it unique?

 The traditional technique comes from the island of Moran in Venice, where I learned about glassmaking as a 16-year-old and fell in love with optic design.
 Last year I was working with Krug on a new Champagne Wine Glass for Rose Champagne and this was the first modern glass from RIEDEL in optic.
 I say “modern days” because if you walk through our museum here in Kufstein, you see many beautiful glasses created by grandfather in optic, from the 1950s to the 1970s.